ooni/spec/oonib.md

 they both run inside of the same process and are part of the same piece of software.

+## 3.1.1 Test Helper collector mapping

+When a report that requires a test helper is created with the collector component of oonib the test helper should be notified of the probes IP address (the probe_ip).

+This will allow the test helper to know from which IP address it should either expect the probe to come from or towards what IP address it should perform an active measurement.

 ## 3.2 Threat model (or non-goals)

 Because of the nature of the services that they are exposing it is not possible